ImperialCollegeLondon/pyrealm/docs/source/pmodel/subdaily_grid.md

 This notebook shows an example analysis using the P Model including fast and slow photosynthetic responses.
 The dataset is taken from WFDE5 v2 and provides 1 hourly resolution data on a 0.5° spatial grid.
-The fAPAR data is interpolated to the same spatial and temporal resolution from (SNU-Ryu source ref here).
+The fAPAR data is interpolated to the same spatial and temporal resolution from MODIS data.

 * time: 2018-06-01 00:00 to 2018-07-31 23:00 at 1 hour resolution.
 * longitude: 10°W to 4°E at 0.5° resolution.